quadram-institute-bioscience/dadaist2/docs/README.md

 set of representative sequences from a folder with Paired End Illumina reads.
 *Dadaist2* is designed to simplify the stream of data from the read processing to the statistical analysis and plots.

-Developeb by Andrea Telatin, Rebecca Ansorge and Giovanni Birolo.

 Dadaist2 is a highway to downstream analyses:
 * Generation of a [*PhyloSeq*](https://joey711.github.io/phyloseq/) object, for immediate usage in R
 * Possibility to run in the pipeline a _custom R script_ that starts from the PhyloSeq object